massimopizzol/aligned-converter/README.md

 * csv library
 * Tested with python v.3.11, might work with lower python 3 versions too.

+## Column names

+Important, **do not change column names** in the template.
+The LCI table must have these column with these exact names:

+Activity database
+Activity code
+Activity name
+Activity unit
+Activity type
+Exchange database
+Exchange input
+Exchange amount
+Exchange unit
+Exchange type
+Exchange uncertainty type
+Exchange loc
+Exchange scale
+Exchange negative
+Simapro name
+Simapro unit
+Simapro type

+For import into brightway the last seven columns are not mandatory.
+For import into Simapro brighway codes are not needed.
+Additional columns can be added if needed.

 ## Import to SimaPro